 Step 1: Choose the right surfboard

-With so many options out there it can be confusing for a beginner surfboard to know how to select the right surfboard
+out there, it can be confusing for a beginner surfer to know how to select the right surfboard

 to help you find the right board for your ability.
 And don't forget to keep in mind the kinds of waves you will be surfing.
 There is no point in finding a board that will help you drive down the line on overhead waves when you're most likely going to be surfing smaller waves on a grovel board.